open-make/RHardware-minimaltemplate/README.md

 # Vision: a template for OSH projects

 In this repository, we are building templates for elements of an open source hardware project.
-The aim is to facilitate the work of designers, helping them to easily create a documentation that grows with the project.
+The aim is to facilitate the work of designers and makers, helping them to easily create a documentation that grows with the project.

 # How to use this template

+We propose two ways to the creation of the documentation the full-template and the Incremental-template.
+If you are early in the hardware design, we advice to use the incremental-template, where the documentation grows with the project.
+If you are already a prototype, it might be easier and more satisfactory to use the full-template, filling the main readme and the 04_hardware folder at first, and (maybe) adding more information later on.
+The accompanying book explains elements of the template in the order they are found in the full-template: <https://open-make.github.io/RHardware-minimaltemplate/>

+## The Incremental-template

-This repository has one folder for each steps in the hardware projects, including elements that may or should be added to the documentation, and a checklist is provided to be able to follow the process.
+This version has one folder for each steps in the hardware projects, including elements that may or should be added to the documentation, and a checklist is provided to be able to follow the process.
-The documentator may simply start by coping the 01_ideation folder, and change content where asked.
+The person or team documenting may simply start by coping the 01_ideation folder, and change content where asked.
-When finished, the documentator can go to the next step, copying files and adding elements to the readmes: the checklist will help them find elements they want to add.
+When finished, they can go to the next step, copying files and adding elements to the readmes: the checklist will help them find elements they want to add.
 It is good practice to review the documentation in the team at each step.
 One can use forks and branches (when one is using a Git forge), if one want to go forward before the review of the team.